No results for ""

 How feature flags work

 A feature flag is defined in LaunchDarkly through the UI.
-The feature flag targets a specific set of users defined through contexts.
+The feature flag describes different variations of a feature and the targeting rules that specify which end users should receive which variations.
 Your application provides the context of a user when requesting the value of the feature flag.
-Using the targeting rules, LaunchDarkly returns the value of the feature flag based on the user context your application provides.
-Your application then chooses what feature to serve the user based on the value of the feature flag.
+Using targeting rules, LaunchDarkly returns the value of the feature flag based on the user context your application supplies.
+Your application can then provide different experiences to each user based on the value of the feature flag.

 Here's what that flow looks like: